 Commencal is a relatively new option in the US bike market.
 Having only been available in the United States for a few years, the brand could be unfamiliar to many riders.
-Like YT and Canyon, they are utilizing an online based direct-to-consumer platform to sell bikes.
+Like YT and Canyon, they are utilizing an online-based direct-to-consumer platform to sell bikes.
 The direct sales model bypasses the bike shop to offer a similar product for a significantly lower price.
 At OutdoorGearLab, we have consistently seen this sales model deliver a substantial amount of value and on-trail performance.
-The Editor's choice Canyon Spectral has been our best performing budget full suspension bike because of the superior component package offered for a lower price.
 The disadvantage of this sales model is losing your local bike shop for product support and any warranty issues.
 This disclosure is not made to discourage anyone from buying this bike or another consumer direct option.
-If you decide a consumer direct is the best option for you, then we encourage you to pull the trigger and start ripping.
+If you decide a consumer-direct is the best option for you, then we encourage you to pull the trigger and start ripping.
 This note is only to help inform readers and be clear where value may be lost to gain value somewhere else.

 — Kyle Smaine, Paul Tindal